 3. Green-Winged Teal

 "Here and Gone" is the motto for the Green-Winged Teal.
 Unlike most other ducks, they don't fly high and circle overhead as they come in.
 Instead, these small ducks fly low and come in fast.
 Speaking of small, they have an average length of just over 14 inches and an average weight of just over half a pound.
-This makes Green-Winged Teal the smallest puddle ducks in America.
+This makes Green-Winged Teal the smallest puddle duck in America.

 They are easily recognized in the air by their small size and brown head with a green stripe running on either side of their head.
 Of course, the most noticeable feature is their namesake, the green feathers on the back half of their wings, which are called wing patches (or "specula").
-While these ducks will breed in Canada and the northern Midwest, they wander all across the southern United States and all the way down to Mexico.
+While these ducks will breed in Canada and the northern Midwest, they wander all across the southern United States and down to Mexico.

 2. Cinnamon Teal

 The next duck on our list is the Cinnamon Teal, another one that is unmistakable from any other species.
 The drakes have a red body, head, and neck, broken only by a blue patch on the shoulder and a white stripe on the wing.
 However, the hens are a duller brown color.
 Cinnamon Teal is found in the western parts of the United States and will breed near the Great Salt Lake and California.
 They will winter in southern Texas and Arizona, all the way to southern Mexico.
 It's no wonder why they're one of the most popular duck species in North America.

 The Wood Duck has a charm and beauty that is hard to describe.
 Wood Ducks are found around most of the United States and are typically found in marshy woodlands.
 They make a distinct whistling noise that even the most novice hunters can identify.